-What Are Soluble And Insoluble Fibers?
+What Are Soluble And Insoluble Fibers & What Foods Can I Find Them In?

 Dietary fiber also referred to as Roughage, is a type of carbohydrate.
-There are two main types of fibers, soluble and insoluble.

 It's important to get fiber from a variety of sources, as eating too much of one type of food may not provide you with a healthy balanced diet.